-Creating a Facebook funnel can be of great help when it comes to bringing awareness to your seminar.
+An optimised Facebook funnel can bring awareness to your seminar.

 You can expect a 4.4 per cent response rate for a campaign.
 Most experienced seminar runners know they can actually expect fewer attendees.

 It’s why so many people have turned to digital advertising when it comes to marketing seminars.
 You can reach a much larger audience, often at a fraction of the cost of traditional mail campaigns.

 The question is how to tap into this potential.
 If you’ve used Facebook to promote your seminars, you know it isn’t quite as easy as putting up an ad.

 With our guide, you can create a better Facebook funnel.
 This process will help you fill your seminar sessions time and again.